What is testing in production?

 With the advance of feature flags (a.k.a. feature toggles and feature rollouts) that allow engineering teams to expose new software to only fractions of live production traffic, companies can put experimental or new features in front of a small portion of their production traffic to quickly verify their software works as expected in real-time while having a safe way to roll back any uncaught bugs using a feature flag kill switch or rollback.

-Feature flags also have the added benefit of allowing for a/b testing, where the new feature is compared against the previous version of the software to see which one results in a better user experience based on production data.
+Feature flag tooling also have the added benefit of allowing for a/b testing, where the new feature is compared against the previous version of the software to see which one results in a better user experience based on production data.
 This allows software engineers to not just ensure that their new features are bug free, but also uses real data to validate that the change actually improves their overall software experience.